-Role of lawyer in initial Utah Divorce Procedure Once the initial interview is complete, the lawyer takes up the task of preparing the essential paperwork and most importantly, a divorce petition.
+So you have to be ready with all these documents and provide the correct information.
+The role of the lawyer is extremely important as he/ she will guide you throughout the divorce proceedings.
+Role of a lawyer in the initial Utah Divorce Procedures Once the initial interview is complete, the lawyer takes up the task of preparing the essential paperwork and most importantly, a divorce petition.
 The role of the lawyer is to draft a divorce petition, file it in the divorce court and serve it to the Respondent.
 The service of the petition may require some weeks.
-In cases, wherein the Respondent has moved out of the state or avoids the service, the service of the petition may take longer.
-When the Respondent cannot be located, then, the divorce lawyer publishes a notice in the local newspaper for some months.
-If the Respondent does not respond to the service by publication, the divorce court reserves the right to issue a default divorce.
-If the Respondent desires to file an Answer to the Petition, then, the divorce lawyer of the Respondent drafts a Response.
+In cases wherein the Respondent has moved out of the state or avoids the service, the service of the petition may take longer.
+When the Respondent cannot be located, then the divorce lawyer publishes a notice in the local newspaper for some months.
+If the Respondent does not respond to the service even by publication, the divorce court reserves the right to issue a default divorce.
+If the Respondent desires to file an Answer to the Petition, the divorce lawyer of the Respondent drafts a Response.
 In this document, the allegations made in the divorce petition are either denied or accepted.
 Any applicable affirmative defenses are raised.
 Sometimes a counterclaim is filed by the lawyer.
-Temporary Orders in Utah Divorce Procedure It is quite possible that the divorce court issues a sequence of temporary orders that are in force only till the divorce procedure is pending.
+Temporary Orders in Utah Divorce Procedures It is quite possible that the divorce court issues a sequence of temporary orders that are in force only till the divorce procedure is pending.
 After the divorce petition is finalized, the temporary orders are dissolved.
-Some of the topics these orders are related to are as follows.
+The temporary orders relate to some topics which are mentioned below:

-The process called Discovery The Discovery process is said to be the heart of the divorce procedure.
+The Process called Discovery The Discovery process is said to be the heart of the divorce procedure.
 The divorcing partners are supposed to divulge information to each other regarding extramarital affairs, child custody, income, assets and other issues pertaining to the divorce.
 This is not a contested process and the divorcing partner has to adhere to the rules of procedure for exchanging the needed data.
-If it is found that one of the partners is reluctant to reveal the information, then the lawyer can approach the court and procure an order that coerces the spouse to provide the information.
+If it is found that one of the partners is reluctant to reveal the information, the lawyer can approach the court and procure an order that coerces the spouse to provide the information.
 The Trial When the divorcing partners fail to develop a divorce settlement, the court sets up a date for a trial.
 During any trial, the divorcing parties have the freedom to explain their sides of the story, present witnesses to support the facts and cross examine the witnesses of the opposite side.
 Generally, the trial does not take place before a jury.
 The Judge takes the final decision.
+Basic procedures in an Utah Divorce To give you a brief idea, we have created a list of processes that are usually needed in an Utah divorce:

 |